prophets-of-tron/into-the-woods/DESIGN.md

 #### Physics
 Earth physics

+*Note: A tile is .5 meters long.*
 <!-- How does the physical universe work? -->

 #### Movement in the game
-A and D, and Space
+A and D to move, space / W for jump (TODO sneak ...?)

 #### Objects
 - Definition: